Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 desolate."
 (Daniel 9:24-27 NASB)

-one week) of Daniel's vision have yet to be fulfilled, meaning that when Jesus was crucified, the vision was
+week) of Daniel's vision have yet to be fulfilled, meaning that when Jesus was crucified, the vision was suspended

-suspended at 69 weeks or 483 years.
-According to this eschatology, the remaining seven years will play out as an
+at 69 weeks or 483 years.
+According to this eschatology, the remaining seven years will play out as an end-time

-end-time tribulation and great tribulation thought to be portrayed in the book of Revelation.
-A variation of this is
+tribulation and great tribulation thought to be portrayed in the book of Revelation.
+A variation of this is that the

-that the suspension occurred in the middle of the last week (70 th week), signifying a great tribulation of three and
+suspension occurred in the middle of the last week (70 th week), signifying a great tribulation of three and a half

-a half years.
-All of this is generally well understood among many evangelicals, especially those holding to a pre-
+years.
+All of this is generally well understood among many evangelicals, especially those holding to a pre-tribulation

-tribulation rapture.
+rapture.
 It really doesn't matter which view is held, for the result is pretty much the same.
-It is not my
+It is not my intent to

-intent to focus on this, so we will leave it.
+focus on this, so we will leave it.
 The point is that I once accepted this as truth but no longer do.
+The more plausible

-their actual historical fulfillment.
-This is important in understanding Daniel's vision; however, it is not the purpose
+actual historical fulfillment.
+This is important in understanding Daniel's vision; however, it is not the purpose of this

-of this issue to delve into all the history or to provide a lot of explanation.
-The purpose is to make the point and
+issue to delve into all the history or to provide a lot of explanation.
+The purpose is to make the point and highlight

-Daniel's vision is a prophetic timeline of weeks that signify 7-year rest cycles, meaning each week signifies 7 years.
+Daniel's vision is a prophetic timeline of weeks that signify 7-year rest cycles, meaning each week signifies seven

-Seven weeks signify 49 years, sixty-two weeks signify 434 years, and one week signifies 7 years, for a total of 490
+years.
+Seven weeks signify 49 years, sixty-two weeks signify 434 years, and one week signifies seven years, for a

-years from the time the decree went forth.
-In answering Peter's question about forgiveness, Jesus directed him to
+total of 490 years from the time the decree went forth.
+In answering Peter's question about forgiveness, Jesus

-18:22).
-In that day, the good news was that Messiah had finally arrived, and the 70 weeks ended with forgiveness
+(Matthew 18:22).
+In that day, the good news was that Messiah had finally arrived, and the 70 weeks ended with

 Artaxerxes I that ended 490 years later in 33 AD on the cross of Calvary.
 This is how the dates and weeks line up: